These are some of the Broadway performances canceled over Covid-19 - KESQ

 ‘Doubtfire’

-“Doubtfire,” a musical based on the 1993 film “Mrs. Doubtfire,” called off its shows Sunday due to positive Covid-19 tests in the company, it said on Twitter.
+“Doubtfire,” a musical based on the 1993 film “Mrs. Doubtfire,” called off its performances Sunday, December 12, due to positive Covid-19 tests in the company, it said on Twitter.

-“Daily testing of everyone at the Stephen Sondheim Theatre allows the opportunity to isolate anyone who tests positive for the wellness and safety of audiences, cast, crew and theatre staff,” a statement from the production said.
+It later canceled all shows through December 19 “out of an abundance of caution,” and said shows would resume Tuesday, December 21.

 ‘Harry Potter and the Cursed Child’